CQCL/pytket-docs/manual/manual_circuit.rst

 However its often useful to the flexibility to define the control state as some string of zeros and ones.
 Certain approaches to quantum algorithms with linear combination of unitaries (LCU) frequently make use of such gates.

-A :py:class:`QControlBox` now accepts an optional ``control_state`` argument in the constructor.
+A :py:class:`~pytket.circuit.QControlBox` now accepts an optional ``control_state`` argument in the constructor.
 This is either a list of binary values or a single (big-endian) integer representing the binary string.

 Lets now construct a multi-controlled Rz gate with the control state :math:`|0010\rangle`.